AleCano1/Mapping_Earthquakes/README.md

 As we can see is a long way to visualizte the geographical information and customize the maps, so it depends what are particullary the client need, in this project I strated with a simple map and finished with a more complete map that shows different eartquake points that the companies can use to predict future disasters.

 ### Links
-For more information of USGS website, visit:
+For more information about Earthquakes, visit of USGS website: https://earthquake.usgs.gov/